sharife/golden-thread/site/content/season/_index.md

         text: >-
           THE 3 SHOW PASS ($75) offers the best value and priority access to our 2019 Season.
 Each pass includes one ticket to each of our three mainstage productions at a 25% discount.
-Valid through May 5, 2019.
+Offer valid through May 5, 2019.
         title: THE THREE SHOW PASS
 ---